Judge rejects most of LightSquared claims against Deere, GPS firms

-NEW YORK (Reuters) - A U.S. judge dismissed the bulk of two lawsuits by bankrupt wireless venture LightSquared and equity owner Harbinger Capital Partners accusing Deere & Co and other GPS firms of misleading them about interference concerns and hastening the company’s insolvency.
+NEW YORK, Feb 5 (Reuters) - A U.S. judge dismissed the bulk of two lawsuits by bankrupt wireless venture LightSquared and equity owner Harbinger Capital Partners accusing Deere & Co and other GPS firms of misleading them about interference concerns and hastening the company’s insolvency.

 In an opinion rendered on Thursday in Manhattan federal court, Judge Richard Berman threw out Harbinger’s lawsuit, and nixed nine of 11 claims asserted by LightSquared, serving a blow to its hope for hefty damages that could help salvage its business.